userfrosting/learn/01.basics/03.installation/docs.md

 >>>>> If this command fails, see [npm](/basics/requirements/essential-tools-for-php#npm) to ensure npm is correctly installed and updated.

 Check that all of your Node dependencies have been successfully installed by looking in the `build/node_modules/` directory.
-Note that those are not the assets themselves, but the tools used to compile the assets.
+You should see lots of subdirectories with names like `accord`, `align-text`, `amdefine`, etc.  These are the npm packages used by our asset tools.

 >>> You can safely exclude the `node_modules` directory from your repository, even if you plan to use git to push your project to production.
-These node modules are only used for environment installation build tasks and are not used by the application itself.
+These packages are only used for environment installation build tasks and are not used by the application itself.

 ### UserFrosting assets